 |Day 9||Antigua Sightseeing Tour||Antigua|

 Welcome to Guatemala City!
-Look for a travel representative who will be waiting to meet you outside the airport.
-Receive a welcome packet with general information about your stay and all of the destinations on your itinerary.
-Then, take the transfer to your hotel, and after checking in you'll have the remainder of the day at your leisure.
+Upon arrival, a travel representative will be waiting at the airport to present you with a welcome packet that includes all relevant information regarding your itinerary.
+The driver will then transfer you to your hotel, and after checking in you'll have the remainder of the day free.

-Day 2: Travel to Cobán and visit Ram Tzul
+Day 2: Transfer to Cobán & Visit Ram Tzul

 This morning, wake up early for the 4 am trip north by car to the city of Cobán, located deep in Guatemala's coffee country, and check in to your hotel.
-Then, around 11 am, embark on an adventure through Ram Tzul, a nature reserve that is down the road from Purulhá.
-Enjoy an up-close visit with the native flora and fauna and even hike up to a beautiful waterfall that cascades 260 feet (80 m) into a lagoon.
+Then, around 11 am, embark on an adventure through Ram Tzul, a 247-acre nature reserve just down the road from the town of Purulhá.
+Here you'll marvel at the native flora and fauna and even hike up to a beautiful waterfall that cascades 260 feet (80 m) into a lagoon.

 Day 3: Tour Semuc Champey